yolosec/routerkeygenAndroid/README.md

 # RouterKeygen for Android

-This fork is also available on GooglePlay https://play.google.com/store/apps/details?id=net.yolosec.routerkeygen2
+This fork is also available on GooglePlay:

+https://play.google.com/store/apps/details?id=net.yolosec.routerkeygen2

+## Supported devices

 Router Keygen generate default WPA/WEP keys for the following router: